firstname.lastname@example.org | 303-245-4811

 BA, University of California–Santa Cruz

 Andrew Schelling is a poet, translator and editor.
-His work is grounded in ecology, bioregional thought, linguistics, and anthropology.
-Recent books include two volumes of poetry, From the Arapaho Songbook and A Possible Bag.
+His poetry works extensively with material from ecology, bioregional thought, linguistics, and anthropology.
+Recent poetry books include From the Arapaho Songbook and A Possible Bag.
 Other publications include six books of translation and four anthologies.
-The Oxford Anthology of Bhakti Literature came out in 2011.
-Forthcoming in Fall of 2013 is a book of talks and essays, The Real People of Wind & Rain.
-His literary papers are housed at The Archive for New Poetry at University of California, San Diego.
-Andrew regularly teaches at Deer Park Institute in India’s Kangra Valley and in California works with The Public School, a free and cooperative public space that emerged from Occupy Oakland.
-He teaches poetry for Naropa's Kerouac School and Sanskrit for the Religious Studies program.
+This past year Counterpoint Press issued Love and the Turning Seasons: India’s Poetry of Spiritual and Erotic Longing.
+Also released in 2014 is a book of talks and essays, The Real People of Wind & Rain, from Singing Horse Press.
+He is the preeminent literary translator of poetry from Sanskrit and related Indian vernaculars, receiving the Academy of American Poets translation prize in 1992, and two Witter Bynner Poetry Fellowships.
+His literary papers are housed at The Archive for New Poetry at the University of California, San Diego.
+In the past several years Andrew has taught regularly at Deer Park Institute in India’s Kangra Valley.
+In California he works with The Public School, a free and cooperative public space that emerged from Occupy Oakland.
+He teaches poetry for Naropa's Jack Kerouac School and Sanskrit for the Religious Studies program.

 Toll Free: 800-772-6951